Vey-Digital/vey-digital.github.io/about.md

 ### Key Advantages
 • Cloud-based access with secure, role-based permissions
 • Seamless integration with Google Analytics 4, Google Sheets, BigQuery, and CRM data
-• Automated refresh schedules and scheduled report delivery by email or PDF
+• Automated data refresh and scheduled report delivery via email or PDF
-• Interactive filtering, drill-downs, and parameters for flexible analysis
+• Interactive filters, drill-downs, and parameters for flexible analysis
 • Easy embedding in internal portals or client platforms
 • Scalable design suited to growing small and medium-sized businesses

-Google’s analytics and marketing technologies are recognized as global leaders in performance, reliability, and integration.
+Google’s analytics and marketing technologies are recognized globally for their performance, reliability, and integration.
-By leveraging this ecosystem, VeyDigital delivers enterprise-level analytics and marketing insight to smaller organizations without the complexity or cost of traditional software licensing.
+By leveraging this ecosystem, VeyDigital delivers enterprise-level analytics and marketing insight to smaller organizations without the complexity or cost of traditional enterprise software.

-This approach gives our clients clear, connected, and cost-efficient reporting built on proven, industry-leading infrastructure.
+This approach gives clients clear, connected, and cost-efficient reporting built on proven, industry-leading infrastructure.

 ## Agentic AI Framework

-Our AI solutions use an agentic architecture that enables them to act autonomously within defined business goals.
+Our AI solutions follow an agentic architecture that enables them to act autonomously within defined business goals.
-Each agent can retrieve data, detect changes, generate summaries, and deliver updates—turning dashboards into proactive tools that support decision-making.
+Each agent can retrieve data, detect changes, generate summaries, and deliver updates, turning dashboards into proactive tools that support decision-making.

 ### Capabilities
 • Automated insight generation and performance monitoring